X-Men: Mutant Apocalypse: Reception

-Three of Electronic Gaming Monthlys four reviewers declared it to be by far the best video game based on the X-Men to date, citing the large levels and demanding difficulty.
+X-Men: Mutant Apocalypse garnered generally favorable reviews from critics.
+Three of Electronic Gaming Monthlys four reviewers declared it to be the best video game based on the X-Men to date, citing the large levels and demanding difficulty.
 Though they remarked that it "may become repetitive after a while", GamePro concluded that the game is "a solid hit," particularly praising the graphics, the high difficulty, and the Street Fighter II stylistics.
 Next Generation stated that "While it would've been nice to see more X-people, this game plays great.
-Nothing revolutionary, but fun."
+Nothing revolutionary, but fun".

 In a 2011 retrospective, GamePro listed the game's "strong soundtrack, unlimited powers and a focus on combat rather than platforming," as well as the fact that the levels can be beaten in any order, among its strong features, but criticised a "fairly limited" moveset of the characters.
 According to a GameFan retrospective, "fans of the franchise and of the genre it represents here will be equally impressed with what is on offer."
 They specified the impressive visuals, tight gameplay, and perfectly balanced difficulty.

 In 2013, Nerdist included X-Men: Mutant Apocalypse among the top ten most iconic Marvel video games, calling it "extraordinary for its time, with beautiful visuals and far more accessible game play than its Sega Genesis counterpart."
 That same year, this "pretty damn good" side-scrolling action game was also ranked as the 20th best Marvel video game by Geek Magazine.
 IGN ranked the game 78th on their "Top 100 SNES Games of All Time".